holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 * **Manure Tab**:
     * Leave **Solid storage (with or without litter)** as the default manure handling system.

-Highlight the "**Rearing stage**" and enter the above information once more.
-The number of days for this stage should appear as 119 as a default.
+Highlight the "**Rearing stage**" management period and set the **Start date** to “**January 16, 2024**” and the **End date** to “**May 14, 2024**”; enter the same animal number, housing and manure management information as for the "**Brooding stage**".

 ### Adding a Manure Application to the Wheat Field

-In Holos, the user can apply livestock manure to a field using either manure produced by the livestock on the farm or using manure imported from off-farm.
-Since we have now defined our animal components, we can apply manure to any field on our farm.
+In Holos, the user can apply livestock manure to a field using either manure produced by the livestock on the farm or manure imported from off-farm.
+Since we have now defined our animal components, we can apply poultry manure produced on-farm to any field on our farm.

 1. Select the **Wheat & hairy vetch** field from the list of components added to our farm.

 2. Click on the **Manure tab** and then click the **Add Manure Application** button.
+    * Select **April 30, 2024** as the **Date**.
     * Select **Livestock** as the **Origin of manure**.
     * Select **Poultry** as the **Manure type** .
     * Select **Solid storage (with or without litter)** as the **Manure handling system**.
-    * Select **Slurry broadcasting** as the **Application method**
+    * Select **Solid spread (no tillage or reduced tillage)** as the **Application method**
-    * Enter **14000 kg/ha** as the amount of manure applied to this field.
+    * Enter **14,000 kg/ha** as the amount of manure applied to this field.
-3. Note that both chemical fertilizers and manure applications can be made on the same field.
+4. Note that both chemical fertilizer and manure applications can be made on the same field.

-> Holos provides an interactive gauge on the left of the manure tab to show the "**Amount of Stored Manure N Remaining (poultry) (kg N)**" which will move to reflect the users application choices and quantify manure availability.
+> Holos provides an interactive gauge on the left of the manure tab to show the "**Amount of Stored Manure N Remaining (Poultry) (kg N)**" which will move to reflect the user's application choices and quantify the amount of manure remaining for application.

 <br>

 <p align="center">
     <img src="../../Images/PoultryGuide/en/Figure15.png" alt="Figure 15" width="950"/>
     <br>
-    <em>Figure 15 - Adding a Manure Application to a Field.</em>
+    <em>Figure 13: Adding a Manure Application to a Field.</em>
 </p>

 <br>